hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 The editor includes a collapsible preview dock:

-- Switch size (Small / Medium / Large)
+- Size: Small / Medium / Large
-- Switch mode (Preview vs Live) to mimic widget rendering
+- Mode: Preview vs Live (mimics widget rendering constraints)

 ### Photo theme extraction

-The app can extract a simple “image theme” from a chosen photo (to help pick an accent colour/background), but the photo itself is always chosen manually.
+A simple “image theme” can be extracted from a chosen photo to guide accent/background choices.
+Images are always chosen manually.

 ### Remix

-Remix generates several deterministic variants of a design by perturbing layout/style tokens.
-It’s intended as a fast way to explore alternatives without losing the original.
+Remix generates deterministic variants of a design by perturbing layout/style tokens, intended for rapid exploration without losing the original.

 ### Interactive actions (Pro)